amojena/Hi-Lo/README.md

 # Hi-Lo
-This program is the classic guess if the next number is higher or lower.
+This program is the classic guess if the next number is higher or lower game.